 What Are My Legal Rights When Fired from a Job?

-Under an at-will employment system, employers retain broad discretion regarding hiring and firing decisions.
+Under at-will employment, employers retain broad discretion over all hiring and firing decisions.
 A company does not need a “good” or “fair” reason to remove an at-will employee.

-Still, they cannot end an employment relationship for an illegal reason.
-If they do so, the terminated employee may have a wrongful termination claim (also called wrongful discharge).
+Still, they can’t end an employment relationship for an illegal reason.
+If they do so, the terminated employee may have a wrongful termination claim.

 What Are the Grounds for Wrongful Termination?

 A wrongful termination claim involves more than your employer treating you unfairly.
-It has to be for an illegal reason.
-Here are a few:
+It has to be for an illegal reason like the following.

 Employment Discrimination

-State and federal laws prohibit workplace discrimination based on protected classes, including race, sex, gender identity, sexual orientation, marital status, pregnancy status, religion, national origin, age, and disability.
+State and federal laws prohibit workplace discrimination based on protected classes.
+Protected classes include including race, sex, gender identity, sexual orientation, marital status, pregnancy status, religion, national origin, age, and disability.

-Workplace discrimination can involve many types of adverse employment actions that an employer takes against an employee because of their membership in the protected class.
-One adverse action is termination—in many ways, the most adverse employment action of all.
+Workplace discrimination can involve many types of adverse employment actions that an employer takes against an employee because of their membership in a protected class.
+One adverse action is termination.
+In many ways, the most adverse employment action of all.

 Retaliation